The Ultimate Gitleaks Guide

 Default Configuration

-Gitleaks comes with built-in rules that detect common secrets:
+Gitleaks ships with 160+ built-in rules covering:

-# Built-in rule categories:
+# Built-in rule categories (v8.30.x):

-- AWS credentials
+- AWS credentials (access keys, session tokens, secret keys)

 - Google Cloud Platform keys